-The Delaware State University Academic Progress Policy conforms to federal regulations (Sections 668.16(e), 668.32(f) and 668.34) and state regulations that govern financial aid programs and require all financial aid recipients to (1) be in good academic standing and to (2) be making academic progression (pace) toward a degree in a reasonable amount of time before the Financial Aid Office disburses any federal funds for the subsequent semester.
+The Delaware State University Academic Progress Policy conforms to Federal regulations (Sections 668.16(e), 668.32(f) and 668.34) and State regulations that govern financial aid programs and require all financial aid recipients to (1) be in good academic standing and (2) be making academic progression (pace) toward a degree in a reasonable amount of time before Federal funds are disbursed for the subsequent semester.

 Satisfactory Academic Progress (SAP) is the standard college students must meet to remain eligible for Title IV Federal Student Aid (FSA) as well as some state, institutional, and private financial aid funds.
-To remain eligible for federal financial aid money - grants, work-study funds and student loans - college students must meet certain standards in the classroom.
+To remain eligible for Federal financial aid money - grants, work-study funds and student loans - college students must meet certain standards in the classroom.
 In financial aid speak, those standards are called Satisfactory Academic Progress.

-At Delaware State University, Satisfactory Academic Progress (SAP) is monitored at the end of each fall, spring and summer semesters.
-Students MUST meet both components of Satisfactory Academic Progress (SAP) as stated in the criteria below.
+At Delaware State UniversitySAP is monitored at the end of each fall, spring and summer semesters.
+Students MUST meet both components of SAP as stated in the criteria below.
 This requirement is different from a non-Title IV recipient who may enroll in the next summer session or semester without intervention of an appeal.